Ambipolar diffusion velocity and magnetic field evolution in magnetar core: Generalised theoretical approach: Abstract

 \section{Abstract}

-The magnetic field associated with neutron stars are generally believed to be threaded inside the star.
-In presence of magnetic field the plasma present in the interior of the star goes under several processes which lead to magnetic field evolution.
-It is thought that magnetar activities are mainly due to field decay.
+The magnetic field associated with neutron stars is generally believed to be threaded inside the star.
+In the presence of a magnetic field, plasma in the interior of the star undergoes a series of processes that result in magnetic field evolution.
+It is thought that magnetar activities like X-ray, gamma-ray bursts, and giant flares (which release more energy in a few sec than Sun in 10 years), are mainly due to field decay.
 The most important process of field decay inside the core of the star is the ambipolar diffusion of the charged particles present in the interior plasma.
-The decay rate due to ambipolar diffusion is directly connected to the ambipolar velocity of the charged particles under the influence of present magnetic field.
+The decay rate due to ambipolar diffusion is directly connected to the ambipolar velocity of the charged particles under the influence of the present magnetic field.
 The ambipolar velocity of the charged particles depends on the internal dynamics of the particles.
-We outline a general method to solve the particle dynamics in presence of magnetic field to have a magneto-hydrodynamic equation form ambipolar velocity.
-The equation is general and applicable to all possible surrounding conditions \eg temperature, matter states like normal or superfluid etc.
+We outline a general method to solve the particle dynamics in the presence of a magnetic field to have a magnetohydrodynamics equation from ambipolar velocity.
+The equation is general and applicable to all possible surrounding conditions temperature, matter states like normal or superfluid, etc.